Quincy, M.E.: Cast

-Conversely, Klugman is the only regular cast member who appears in the final episode of the series ("The Cutting Edge"), which was a backdoor pilot for a proposed series about a revolutionary new clinic.
-NBC did not pick up the new series.
+Conversely, Klugman was the only regular cast member who appeared in the final episode of the series ("The Cutting Edge"), which was a backdoor pilot for a proposed series about a revolutionary new clinic.
+NBC did not pick up the new series, however.

-Actor Eddie Garrett portrayed a forensic photographer in approximately 113 episodes of the series.
+Eddie Garrett portrayed a forensic photographer in approximately 113 episodes of the series.
 Joseph Roman appeared as Sgt.
 Brill, Lt.
 Monahan's partner.
 Marc Scott Taylor, technical advisor for the series beginning in season four, also appeared in the recurring role of Mark, a lab technician.
 John Nolan also played the recurring role of John the bartender in 86 episodes.
 Jonathan Segal played the recurring role of the laboratory technician Jeff Sellers.

 Anita Gillette portrayed both of Quincy's wives.
 Until marrying Dr. Emily Hanover near the end of the series, Quincy had been a widower, having lost his first wife, Helen, before the events of the series.
 Anita Gillette was cast as the late Helen Quincy for the flashback scenes in the episode, "Promises to Keep", before being hired as Dr. Hanover.